Understanding Dengue Shock Syndrome: Symptoms and Treatment

 These symptoms result from the body's response to the viral infection and the subsequent plasma leakage, leading to decreased blood volume and shock.

-Diagnosis of Dengue Shock Syndrome
+How the diagnosis of Dengue Shock Syndrome?

 Diagnosing Dengue Shock Syndrome involves a combination of clinical assessment and laboratory investigations.
 Healthcare providers should maintain a high index of suspicion in endemic areas, especially during dengue outbreaks.
 The diagnosis typically involves: